zalkar-z/personal-blog/content/blog/singapore-story/index.md

 It was the middle of summer 2019 when I started enjoying books more than before.
 I like reading about business, technology, productivity, and political history.
 I started this virtual bookshelf to keep track of my reading/wish lists and potentially to reflect on some of my readings.
 I would love to come back and analyze how my reading habits and preferences have changed over the years.

 **This is the first notes and highlights of my virtual bookshelf.
 Hurray!**

+First of all, I found this book to be extremely helpful to get a general understanding of relationships between the Britain, U.S, China, Soviet Union, and Southeast Asia in particular.

+### Getting the Basics Right